 How to Calculate Passer Rating

-Calculating passer rating by hand is straightforward once you understand the components.
 Here’s a complete step-by-step guide for both the NFL and NCAA formulas.

 NFL Passer Rating: Step-by-Step